sparkplug/momoapi-node/README.md

 2. `getTransaction(transactionId: string): Promise<Payment>`

-This method is used to get the Transaction object.
+This method is used to get the payment including status and all information from the request.
+Use the `transactionId` returned from `requestToPay`

 3. `getBalance(): Promise<Balance>`